Advanced WYSIWYG editor

 When using the Advanced WYSIWYG editor, it is not possible to add a code block without a name/heading.
 However, if you wish to hide the name of a code block, you can use Custom CSS code in the Custom CSS & JavaScript settings.
 Also, note that this change will apply to all the code blocks on your Knowledge base site.

-How can I add spaces in Latex formulas?
+How can I add spaces in LaTeX formulas?

-To insert spaces in LateX formulas, use \; (a backslash followed by a semicolon) between terms.
+To insert spaces in LaTeX formulas, use \; (a backslash followed by a semicolon) between terms.

 Example: